Our Aims and Objectives

 About the convenors

-Dr. Pritish Behuria is Hallsworth Research Fellow in Political Economy and incoming Lecturer in Development Politics (2021) at the University of Manchester’s Global Development Institute.
+Dr. Pritish Behuria is Senior Lecturer/Associate Professor at the University of Manchester’s Global Development Institute.
+He is also a British Academy Mid-Career Fellow for 2024-2025.
 He completed his PhD in Development Studies at SOAS, University of London, in 2015.
 He was also Senior Teaching Fellow in the Department of Development Studies and Centre for International Studies and Diplomacy at SOAS (2013-2015) and subsequently worked as an LSE Fellow in the Department of International Development at the London School of Economics and Political Science (2015-2017).
-He was part of the organising committee for the DSA in 2018 in Manchester.
+He is also the Reviews Editor for the Journal of Development Studies.

 Join our mailing list